-Employee of Essential Christian, responsible for the oversight and coordination of safeguarding matters across the event.
+Employee of Essential Christian, responsible for the oversight and coordination of all safeguarding matters across the event.
 Primary point of liaison for serious safeguarding issues where referral required to outside agencies.

-Event Safeguarding Advisor
+Event Safeguarding Lead

-A member of the Event Leadership Team with experience in safeguarding, youth and children's work, designated to work with the Event Safeguarding Officer as the first point of contact for safeguarding matters that arise at the event.
+An appointed member of the Spring Harvest Volunteer Team with experience in safeguarding, youth and children's or professional counselling work, designated to work with the Event Safeguarding Officer as the first point of contact for safeguarding matters that arise at the event.